Poets&Quants Top Business Schools

 TCNJ offers a fairly simple and straightforward curriculum.
 Undergraduate students can choose from four majors: a Bachelor of Arts in Economics, Bachelor of Science in Accounting, Bachelor of Science in Business Administration, and Bachelor of Science in Economics.
 The Business Administration degree offers additional specializations in Finance, Interdisciplinary Business, Management, and Marketing.

-While TCNJ lacks the shiny and cutting-edge curriculum offerings of other B-schools, it does ensure that each and every student receives quality support and mentorship.
+TCNJ ensures that each and every student receives quality support and mentorship.
 This is a key differentiating factor of TCNJ and goes hand in hand with its hallmark Five Signature Experiences offering.
 As students go through each experience, faculty and staff are there to enhance their intellectual curiosity and guide their development.

 TCNJ students have a variety of opportunities to discover their interests and gain valuable real-world experience.
 Survey alumni highlighted a number of experiences that they say were valuable in helping them succeed in their careers.